-The BEA Festival of Media Arts is an international exhibition of award-wining faculty & student works chosen in the following competitions: Audio, Documentary, Interactive Media and Emerging Technologies, 2-year/small colleges, News, Scriptwriting, Sports, and Video.
-Winners will receive recognition and exhibition of their works during BEA’s annual convention in Las Vegas, April 7-10, 2018.
+The BEA Festival of Media Arts is an international exhibition of award-wining faculty & student works chosen in the following competitions: Audio, Documentary, Interactive Media & Emerging Technologies, Film & Video, News, Scriptwriting, Sports, and Two-year/small Colleges.
+Winners will receive recognition and exhibition of their works during BEA’s annual convention in Las Vegas, April 6-9, 2019.

 a.
 Entries under the role of executive producer are accepted ONLY if, as producer, the entrant was significantly involved in the entry’s design and creation.